 Paragraph 4.7.4.2(1) of the Code of Practice requires disclosure by class of assets of the amounts for impairment losses and impairment reversals charged to the Surplus or Deficit on the Provision of Services and to Other Comprehensive Income and Expenditure.
-There has been impairment of assets in 2020/21 for £2.100m for Eston Leisure Centre.
-This has been disclosed within Note 19.
+There has been no impairment of assets in 2021/22.